kevinrue/xaringan_nextgen_omics_2021/transcript.md

 Hello, and thank you for joining this short talk about iSEE, a Bioconductor package that provides a graphical user interface for the interactive and collaborative exploration of large-scale transcriptomics data.

 My name is Kevin Rue-Albrecht.
-I am a computational biologist in the group of David Sims at the University of Oxford, and an instructor for the Oxford Biomedical Data Sience training programme.
+I am a computational biologist in the group of David Sims at the University of Oxford, and where a large part of my responsibilities is to prepare and deliver training materials as an instructor for the Oxford Biomedical Data Sience training programme.

 ## Slide 2